Mandy Wong: 2016–present: established lead actress

 In 2021, Wong starred in the crime thriller Murder Diary as "Yau Ngan-sing (Madam Sing)", the “Number One” Bomb Disposal Officer from the Explosive Ordnance Disposal Bureau.
 During filming, she was required to wear a bomb suit weighing 80 pounds and a 20-pound helmet.
 In the same year, Wong starred in the drama The Line Watchers as the first female lead.
 She played "Yan Kwan (Madam Kwan)", a Chief Trade Control Officer in the Hong Kong Customs and Excise Department, again pairing up with Benjamin Yuen.
 In this drama, her portrayal of a mother-to-be who underwent miscarriage was highly praised by netizens.
-With this role, Wong was placed among the top 5 nominees for the 2021 TVB Anniversary Awards for the Best Actress again.
+With this role, Wong was once again placed among the top 5 nominees for the 2021 TVB Anniversary Awards for the Best Actress.

+In 2023, Wong starred as the first female lead in the drama Secret Door.
+She played "Luna Cheung", which she claimed as the most depressed character she had ever played.
+Her performance was praised by the producer Amy Wong, veteran actor Hugo Ng as well as netizens.

+On 1 December 2023, Wong announced her departure from TVB.

-Variety Shows
+Variety shows

 In 2017, along with Myolie Wu, Nancy Wu, Paisley Wu, Elaine Yiu and Selena Lee, Mandy Wong filmed a traveling show, The Sisterhood Traveling Gang, in Australia.

 In 2019, Wong hosted her first reality TV show, Dancing For a Reason, which was filmed in Seoul, South Korea.
 In the show, she aspired to become a member of a K-pop girl group.
 Due to intensive training and the lack of rest, she fell ill and was briefly hospitalised.
 She was praised by viewers for her dedication and earnestness.

-Stage Plays
+Stage plays

 In January 2020, Mandy Wong made her stage debut in the stage play Let's Hunt for a "Tiger" Tonight, playing the witty and beautiful "Wong Sau-ying".

 In May 2021, Wong starred in her second stage play, Larger Than Life, which is directed by the prominent stage director Tang Shu-wing.
 She played a charming robot named "Chloé".
 In the stage play, she had to dance Flamenco and perform fencing.
 Her performance was praised by the co-actors.
 The international theatre news website BroadwayWorld wrote a review on this stage play, which praised Wong for her convincing imitation of an android and her transition into the endearing Chloé with memories and emotions.
 Furthermore, she earned her first nomination for Best Actress in Comedy at the 30th Hong Kong Drama Awards.